Qurat-ul-Ain0/Qurat-ul-Ain0/README.md

 - Git & GitHub — Basic commands, repositories, commits
 - **Problem Solving** — Learning to think logically
 - 📖 **Willingness to Learn** — Always curious and ready to improve
+##The skill that am proud of
+-Teaching the things I learned in the best possible ways

 I know I have a long way to go, but I'm enjoying the process!